Support, Tuition, Fees

 - Pay cheques are distributed using the direct deposit system (this is mandatory).
 This means that to get paid, you must complete a form for Direct Deposit and have a valid bank account.
 You should also fill out the TD1 and TD1ON Personal Tax Credit Returns.
 Detailed information and forms can be found on the Working at McMaster teaching assistants site.

 - In recent years, foreign students have been put on a similar financial footing with Canadian students, by virtue of their receiving either a supplementary departmental scholarship or a tuition differential waiver.
 This is still the process for international masters students.
 However, in 2018 international tuition for graduate students in PhD programs at McMaster has been equated to domestic tuition rates.
-Please refer to International Students for more details.
+Health Insurance is mandatory for all Visa students and is provided through the University Health Insurance Plan (UHIP) at a current cost of $624 for one person.
+Please refer to International Students for more details about tuition and fees.

 PNB Graduate Travel Support